t1meshift/VecDraw/README.md

 ## Wanna write off my code?
 No problem.
 I wish you could understand it...

+## How about Linux compilation?
+At least it compiles and works.
+Tested with Lazarus 1.6.4 x86_64 on the latest Manjaro.

 ## Caught a bug?
 Well...
 You can send add an issue into my repo.
 Or just use Telegram: my nickname is \@autist.